 Stakeholders’ perceptions of the new regulations

-The vast majority of value chain stakeholders were positive about the new regulations.
-They recognized their importance in reducing antibiotic use and, as a result, fighting antibiotic resistance and protecting human health.
+The vast majority of value chain stakeholders were in favor of the new regulations but they were not confident in their short-term implementation.
+They recognized their importance in reducing antibiotic use, fighting antibiotic resistance and protecting human health.
 Respondents thought that farmers will be forced to change their practices over time, and that new regulations are an important step toward that goal.
-Except for government stakeholders, they all stated that they would be difficult to implement and lacked confidence in their short-term implementation.
+Except for government stakeholders, all categories of respondents stated that they would be difficult to implement and lacked confidence in their short-term implementation.
 Respondents also compared the situation in the human sector, where prescriptions are required to purchase drugs, but this regulation isn't enforced.

 “Without a doctor's prescription, you can still buy medicine for self-treatment.”
 (IW39, household farm)